traveltoasiaandback.com

 Travel Cao Bang Province

-Sharing a border with China to the north and Ha Giang Province to the west, Cao Bang (Cao Bằng) Province is best known for the Ban Gioc-Detian Waterfalls.
-Crossing a 300 meter (984 ft.) wide section of the Quay Son River, the natural border between Vietnam and China, towering karst limestone formations create the two massive waterfalls.
+Sharing a border with China to the north and Tuyen Quang Province to the west, Cao Bang (Cao Bằng) Province is best known for the Ban Gioc-Detian Waterfalls.
+Crossing a 300-meter (984 ft.) wide section of the Quay Son River, the natural border between Vietnam and China, towering karst limestone formations create the two massive waterfalls.
 At 30 meters (98 ft.) in height, these falls are considered to be the fourth largest to straddle an international border.
-The Famous falls are part of the Non Nuoc Cao Bang UNESCO Global Geopark.
-Covering an area of 3,000 km2, the park received USESCO status in November of 2018.
+The Famous Falls are part of the Non Nuoc Cao Bang UNESCO Global Geopark.
+Covering an area of 3,000 km2, the park received UNESCO status in November 2018.

 traveltoasiaandback.com - Harvesting sticky rice, Ban Gioc Waterfall, Cao Bang Province